zainabaltahoo/website/content/en/slides/350/python/index.md

 - Anything you can build with OOP you can build with regular structured programming
 - We did mention that OOP makes code more reusable and improves team collaboration
-  - We will use Inheritence heavily with Django to reconfigure parts of Django for our needs
+  - We will use Inheritance heavily with Django to reconfigure parts of Django for our needs
   - Without OOP the configurations that we need to do would become much more complex

 ---